The Suitcase

 Quick Facts:

-• The music is scored for a chamber orchestra of woodwinds, brass, strings, piano, celesta & percussion.
+• The music is scored for a chamber orchestra of woodwinds, brass, strings, piano, celesta, & percussion.

-• There are 20 characters meant to be played by a cast of 12 actors: six women, four men & two children (one boy & one girl).
+• There are 20 characters to be played by a cast of 12 actors: six women, four men & two children (one boy & one girl).

-• The musical is a period piece set during 1944 and 1945 in Eastbourne, East Sussex, England.
-In addition, there are sequences in Germany during the late 1920s and the year 1918.
+• Circa: 1944 and 1945 in Eastbourne, East Sussex, England with sequences in Germany during the late 1920s and the year 1918.

 THE SUITCASE